stanfordnlp/stanza/_pages/index.md

 ## About

-StanfordNLP is a Python natural language analysis package.
+Stanza is a Python natural language analysis package.
 It contains tools, which can be used in a pipeline, to convert a string containing human language text into lists of sentences and words, to generate base forms of those words, their parts of speech and morphological features, to give a syntactic structure dependency parse, and to recognize named entities, which is designed to be parallel among more than 70 languages, using the [Universal Dependencies formalism](https://universaldependencies.org).

 This package is built with highly accurate neural network components that enable efficient training and evaluation with your own annotated data.
 The modules are built on top of [PyTorch](https://pytorch.org/).
 You will get much faster performance if you run this system on a GPU-enabled machine.